EVS in Poland

 How to apply?

-If you are interested in doing your EVS Project in any of these places, fill out the form below and send it to us.
+If you are interested in doing your EVS Project in any of these places, we need:

 CV and motivation letter